MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/index.md

 # Developer experience
 The developer experience is based on modern tooling using Visual Studio and .NET components.
--	The development tools that are decoupled from any running environment.
+-	The development tools are decoupled from any running environment.
 You develop against local, XML-based files, not the online database.
 -	Microsoft Visual Studio replaces MorphX as the development environment.
 Dynamics 365 for Operations customizes the Visual Studio environment to provide you with a smooth and familiar experience.
 -	The X++ compiler generates Common Intermediate Language (CIL) for all features.
 CIL is the same intermediate language used by other .NET-based (managed) languages, such as the C# programming language.
 -	You can leverage the browser-based client and design patterns for forms to provide an improved end-user experience.